BT Sport: Ultimate TV Channel Guide & Updated Cost Options

 BT Sport Channels

-What channels do I get with BT Sport?
+What other channels do I get with BT Sport?

-When BT TV and other providers who also include BT Sport in their TV Packages talk about BT Sport, they are normally referring to the standard BT Sport channels (BT Sport 1, BT Sport 2, BT Sport 3 and BT Sport ESPN) however, there are a lot more channels, matches and events included with BT Sport.
-Here they are:
+When BT TV and other providers who also include BT Sport in their TV Packages talk about BT Sport, they are normally referring to the standard BT Sport channels (BT Sport 1, BT Sport 2 and BT Sport 3) however, there are more BT Sport channels, matches and events:

 - Australia's home cricket matches